Gian Francesco Malipiero

-Life

-Early years
+Early life and education

-Born in Venice into an aristocratic family, the grandson of the opera composer Francesco Malipiero, Gian Francesco Malipiero was prevented by family troubles from pursuing his musical education in a consistent manner.
-His father separated from his mother in 1893 and took Gian Francesco to Trieste, Berlin and eventually to Vienna.
+Born on 18 March 1882 in Venice into an aristocratic family, the grandson of the opera composer Francesco Malipiero, Gian Francesco Malipiero was prevented by family troubles from pursuing his musical education in a consistent manner.
+His father separated from his mother in 1893 and took Gian Francesco to Trieste, to Berlin and eventually to Vienna.
 The young Malipiero and his father broke up their relationship bitterly, and in 1899 Malipiero returned to his mother's home in Venice, where he entered the Venice Liceo Musicale (now the Conservatorio di Musica Benedetto Marcello di Venezia).

 After stopping counterpoint lessons with the composer, organist and pedagogue Marco Enrico Bossi, Malipiero continued studying on his own by copying out music by such composers as Claudio Monteverdi and Girolamo Frescobaldi from the Biblioteca Marciana, in Venice, thereby beginning a lifelong commitment to Italian music of that period.
 In 1904 he went to Bologna and sought out Bossi to continue his studies, at the Bologna Liceo Musicale (now the Conservatorio Giovanni Battista Martini).

 In 1906 he returned to the Venice Conservatory Benedetto Marcello of Music to continue his studies.
 After graduating, Malipiero became an assistant to the blind composer Antonio Smareglia.